isostatic/blt/README.md

 # TODOs

-* change ffmpeg to allow encode side calibration
+* check an NTP daemon is running as well as checking in sync
 * Manage older log/capture files
-* check NTP sync
 * Expose older log/capture files
 * Make the graph javascript based slippygraph
 * overlay changes in detected decoder
+* detected decoder code seems to be a bit haywire in recent versions
 * authentication on webpage (based on http header)
-* expose and change configuration options from webpage
-* Configure from the webpage
+* detect first time installation and apply recommended settings (including correct card detection)
 * Calibration for audio samples?
+Currently a few samples off, less than 1ms
 * Support more than 1080i25